TristanD7854/LolTimerApp/Roadmap.md

 --
 See events for more ideas
-    pinks destroyed ? how many in the map

 Would be nice to have but no idea how, because need huge db over time (like opgg, lolalytics ...)
     who has late game adv